-- Satisfactory completion of the prescribed course of study. - Achievement of a minimum cumulative grade point average of 2.0. - Satisfactory completion of a minimum of 22 hours of credit in 200 level respiratory care classes at St. Luke's College. - Satisfactory completion of the comprehensive program examination. - Resolution of all financial obligations to the College.
+- Satisfactory completion of the prescribed course of study. - Achievement of a minimum cumulative grade point average of 2.0. - Satisfactory completion of a minimum of 22 hours of credit in 200 level respiratory care classes at St. Luke's College. - Satisfactory completion of the NBRC Secure Comprehensive Therapist Multiple Choice SAE or similar examination - Resolution of all financial obligations to the College.